Save Money By Extending Your Laptop Battery Life

 Thanks for a very useful information.

-I thought of buying a replacement battery but the price is too steep.
+My laptop battery is dead so I always have to connect the power cord to turn it on…so much for having a “mobile” device called laptop. π I thought of buying a replacement battery but the price is too steep.
 Besides, I mostly use the laptop at home so it’s not a big deal.
 One time, my power adapter also broke down, so I had to buy a new one.
 I checked out Cyberzone in megamall but the price is too steep ranging from 3k++.
-Good thing I was able to find a cheaper one at St Francis square ground floor…bought it for around 1k++.
+Good thing I was able to find a cheaper one at St Francis square ground floor…bought it for around 1k++. π I always wonder how come laptop batteries or adapters are pricey.
+Any idea why?

 hi fitz,where can i buy a new battery for old model dell inspiron 6400 laptop model pp20L.how much po?tnx

 hi!
 I just ran a battery check today and it said i should replace my battery.
-I really don’t plan on spending that much money on the battery so I’m wondering if i can opt to stick with this one, and just keep using it while plugged to an outlet? will there come a time when it won’t even charge or work even if it’s plugged? thanks.
+I really don’t plan on spending that much money on the battery so I’m wondering if i can opt to stick with this one, and just keep using it while plugged to an outlet? will there come a time when it won’t even charge or work even if it’s plugged? thanks. π

 Hello,